SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 *   **Cost:** 2 Souls
 *   **Effect:**
     *   The Tactical Artificer can dismantle a friendly Jack, absorbing its essence and transferring its power to another friendly Golem.
     *    The sacrificed Jack is removed from the field.
     *    The targeted Golem receives a bonus to its Attack Power and Hit Points equal to the sacrificed Jack's current stats.
 	* Any special abilities of the sacrificed Jack are lost, its essence re-forged into pure power.
 	* When this ability is used, the targeted Golem must turn to face the opponent, indicating its altered state.
 It will cost one more of its primary resource to reactivate its abilities.
 	* Alternatively, she can discard the targeted Golem, drawing a random card from an opponent's hand as a tactical maneuver, disrupting their plans.
 * When an 11 is rolled, she may transmute a friendly Queen as well, a testament to her mastery over Golem creation.

 > [!TIP]
 > Employ the Tactical Artificer to strengthen your most powerful Golems, creating unstoppable juggernauts.
 Be strategic in your sacrifices, choosing the right moment to reshape your forces for maximum impact.

 #### ♥️ The Inspirational Liege (Queen of Hearts)
 *A beacon of hope and courage, this Bronze Guardian inspires her allies to fight with unmatched fervor, bolstering their strength and resilience.*

 [//]: # (Visual prompt: A radiant, white stone female golem with glowing red accents, standing tall and emanating a warm, inspiring aura.
 Realistic, fantasy art style.)

 **Special Ability: Royal Boon**
 * **Cost:** 1 Soul, 1 Essence Grain
 * **Effect:**
 	* While the Inspirational Liege is active, all friendly Golems within her aura of influence receive a +1 bonus to both their Attack Power and Hit Points.
 	* This bonus is lost if she is defeated or if another friendly Golem is animated, as her focus shifts to the new arrival.
 	* *Her presence elevates the entire army, turning even the lowliest Stone Sentinel into a formidable warrior.*
 * When a 12 is rolled, the bonus is increased to +2, a glorious testament to her inspiring might.
 > [!TIP]
 > Keep the Inspirational Liege safe and surrounded by your forces to maximize her impact.
 Her ability to strengthen your entire army makes her a high-priority target for your opponents, so protect her well.
 #### ♦️ The Explosive Artillerist (Queen of Diamonds)
 *A master of explosive ordnance, this Bronze Guardian can unleash devastating area-of-effect attacks, clearing the battlefield of enemy forces with calculated detonations.*

 [//]: # (Visual prompt: A medium-sized, agile-looking female golem made of multifaceted, gem-like stone, with glowing yellow energy emanating from her hands as she prepares to hurl a large, unstable-looking bomb.
 Dynamic, fantasy art style.)

 **Special Ability: Strategic Bombardment**
 * **Cost:** 2 Essence Grain
 * **Effect:**
-    *   The Explosive Artillerist can create and deploy powerful bombs, dealing 3 damage to all enemy Golems and properties in an area.
+	* *The Explosive Artillerist can create and deploy powerful bombs, dealing 3 damage to all enemy Golems and properties in an area.
 	* By expending an additional **Essence Grain**, she can enhance the bomb's power, adding its current Attack Power to the base damage.
 This enhanced damage is then divided equally among all targets.
 	* If the divided damage results in a fraction of 0.5 or greater, round up to the nearest whole number.
 If the fraction is less than 0.5, round down.
 	* *Her explosive might can quickly turn the tide of battle, decimating enemy ranks and leaving their properties in ruins.*
 * When an 11 is rolled, the cost is reduced to 1 **Essence Grain**, allowing for a rapid and devastating barrage.

 > [!TIP]
 > Utilize the Explosive Artillerist to clear out clusters of enemy Golems or to weaken fortified positions.
-Her area-of-effect attacks are particularly effective against swarms of weaker foes, leaving your opponents' forces in disarray.
+Her area-of-effect attacks are particularly effective against swarms of weaker foes, leaving your opponents' forces in disarray.and Hit Points equal to the sacrificed Jack'

 ## The Royal Guard: Champions of the Crown (Kings)

 *"They are not mere soldiers, but paragons of virtue, each a living embodiment of the Crown's authority.
 To command them is a privilege, to witness their might, an honor." - *From the Royal Chronicles of the Merchant-Mage Council*

 The Royal Guard are champions of the Crown, elite warriors sworn to serve the ruling merchant-mage.
 They are not Golems, crafted from stone and magic, but humans, highly trained and fiercely loyal.
 Each member of the Royal Guard embodies a different aspect of royal authority, from unwavering defense to swift and decisive offense.
-Their abilities are not fueled by magic alone but by the very gold they are sworn to protect, making their service a significant investment.
+Their abilities are fueled by the very gold they are sworn to protect, making their service a significant investment.

 > [!NOTE]
 > All Royal Guards have a base **Strength** determined by the sum of two D6 rolls when **motivated**, and base **Health** determined by the sum of two D6 rolls.